Fair Allocation based on Diminishing Differences: Introduction

 While our main interest is in NDD-proportionality, we briefly present several extensions of our model.

 First, instead of proportionality, we study the stronger property of \emph{envy-freeness} (EF).
 Since every EF allocation is PR, every NDDEF allocation is NDDPR.
 Therefore, conditions (a) and (b) above are still necessary to NDDEF existence.
-When there are $n=2$ agents, EF is equivalent to PR, so NDDPR is equivalent to NDDEF.
-Therefore, conditions (a) and (b) are also sufficient, and when they are satisfied, an NDDEF allocation can be found in linear time.
+When there are $n=2$ agents, EF is equivalent to PR, so NDDPR is equivalent to NDDEF and conditions (a) and (b) are also sufficient, and when they are satisfied, an NDDEF allocation can be found in linear time.
 EF and PR diverge when there are three or more agents.
 When $n=3$, we show that an NDDEF allocation might not exist even if conditions (a) and (b) hold.
 We then study the computational problem of deciding whether an NDDEF allocation exists.
-Since the conditions of Theorem \ref{thm:nddpr} are necessary for NDDEF, this decision problem is trivial whenever $M$ is not a multiple of $n$, and it is also trivial if $M=n$.
-Therefore the first interesting case is $M=2n$.
-We prove that the decision problem is NP-hard already in this case (\textbf{Section \ref{sec:NDDEF}}).
+Since conditions (a) and (b) are necessary for NDDEF, the decision problem is trivial whenever the number of items is not an integer multiple of the number of agents, since then condition (a) is violated.
+It is also trivial if the number of items equals the number of agents, since in this case condition (b) is both necessary and sufficient.
+Therefore the first non-trivial case is when the number of items is twice the number of agents.
+We prove that the decision problem is NP-hard already in this case ({Section \ref{sec:NDDEF}}).

-Second, we study Pareto-efficiency (PE).
-The DD assumption has a substantial effect on fairness notions: NDD-fair allocations are easier (in terms of existence) than necessary-fair allocations and PDD-fair allocations are harder than possibly-fair allocations.
+Second, we study Pareto\-/efficiency (PE).
+The DD assumption has a substantial effect on fairness criteria: NDD-fair allocations are easier (in terms of existence) than necessary\-/fair allocations and PDD-fair allocations are harder than possibly-fair allocations.
 Interestingly, the DD assumption does not have this effect on PE.
-We show that NDD-PE is equivalent to necessarily-PE and PDD-PE is equivalent to possibly-PE.
-So the DD assumption does not lead to a new efficiency notion (\textbf{Section \ref{sec:efficiency}}).
+We show that NDD-PE is equivalent to necessarily\-/PE and PDD-PE is equivalent to possibly-PE.
+So the DD assumption does not lead to a new efficiency criterion ({Section \ref{sec:efficiency}}).

 Third, we study the allocation of \emph{chores} --- items with negative utilities.
 We assume that people care more about \emph{not} getting the \emph{worst} chore than about getting the best chore; this naturally leads to the condition of \emph{increasing differences (ID)}.
-While the basic definitions and lemmas for the DD relations have exact analogues for the ID relations, our characterization for existence of NDDPR allocation of goods has no direct analogue for NIDPR allocation of chores (\textbf{Section \ref{sec:increasing}}).
+While the basic definitions and lemmas for the DD relations have exact analogues for the ID relations, our characterization for existence of NDDPR allocation of goods has no direct analogue for NIDPR allocation of chores ({Appendix \ref{sec:increasing}}).